already a member? login »

 The British Ancestry Visa allows Commonwealth citizens with a British ancestor (going back as far as a grandparent) to live and work in the UK.
-By contacting the British diplomatic post (embassy, high commission etc) in your home country you can apply for the visa which permits you to stay and work for up to five years.
+By contacting the British diplomatic post (embassy, high commission etc) in your home country you can apply for a visa which permits you to stay and work for up to five years.

 We also have a handy step-by-step DIY guide (opens new page).